Premises Liability Claims in Texas Hospitals and Medical Facilities

 This definition expanded what was traditionally medical malpractice into health care liability and swept up many claims against health care providers that had not been covered prior to that time.

-The problem with cases being characterized as a health care liability claim, is that it changes the requirements of what it takes to bring a claim.
-If a claim is a health care liability claim, then the Plaintiff must file an expert report from a qualified medical provider setting forth the exact standard of care that applies and how it was violated within 120 days of filing the lawsuit.
+If a claim is a health care liability claim under the TMLA, then the Plaintiff must file an expert report from a qualified medical provider setting forth the exact standard of care that applies and how it was violated within 120 days of filing the lawsuit.
 If the Plaintiff fails to do so, the case must be dismissed with no opportunity to refile.
 Locating and hiring a medical provider to render such a report is often neither easy nor cheap.
 It can substantially increase the cost of filing a lawsuit.
 Further, if the report doesn’t withstand the Court’s scrutiny, it can be thrown out with the case following shortly thereafter.
 This exposes the lawyer to potential legal malpractice liability.
 As a result, many lawyers do not have the time, resources nor desire to handle health care liability claims.

 Confusion in the Courts of Appeals